If you’re trying to capture attention with visual content on Instagram, then you need a good Instagram PR & marketing strategy.

 The foundations of any strategy are built on solid content pillars or themes.

 Regardless of size, industry, or location, every company has a plethora of potentially brilliant content to share on Instagram.
-There are many opportunities and worthy subjects for your videos and photos, whether it’s employee stories, culture-focused content, or product-led demos.
+There are many opportunities and worthy subjects for your videos and photos.
+This includes employee stories, culture-focused content, or product-led demos.

-Once you’ve established your content themes (you can always test and adapt themes to see what works best), it’s time to put everything together into a content plan.
-A content plan should assist you in defining the style and aesthetic feel of your posts.
-A plan of this type will also help you to decide clearly how frequently you will post to Instagram.
+Once you’ve established your content themes (you can always test and adapt themes to see what works best), it’s time to put everything together into a content calendar.
+A content calendar should assist you in defining the style and aesthetic feel of your posts.
+A calendar of this type will also help you to decide clearly how frequently you will post to Instagram.
+Here’s what you should include as part of your content calendar:

 1) Style guide

 The style guide is an essential component of any social media strategy.
-Why are they so significant?
-They ensure consistency across all marketing channels and in all content you create.
+Why is it so significant?
+It ensures consistency across all marketing channels and in all content you create.

 Style guides contain all of the information needed for a piece of content from start to finish – from the design and layout of the post to the copy and hashtags that accompany it.
 When it comes to Instagram, you should think about the following: composition, color palette, fonts, filters, captions, and hashtags.